uw-dims/dims-finalreport/docs/source/challenges.rst

 regular merges from feature branches to ``develop`` and vice-versa kept both ``develop`` and feature branches stable, and hotfix branches used more diligently to improve ``master`` and ``develop`` branches without losing these fixes on long-lived feature branches.
-In restrospect, "release early, release often" and "build from master" to validate merged features should be the mantra.
+In retrospect, "release early, release often" and "build from master" to validate merged features should be the mantra.
 (This process was adopted leading up to the pilot deployment, which was built almost exclusively from the public ``master`` branch of